Characterizing the Structure of Online Conversations Across Reddit: Data

-\item {\bf Depth:} The depth of a discussion tree can encode how controversial or contentious a given post and the follow-up comments are, among other things.
-It is the depth of the deepest branch of the tree.
-Very niche conversations can also lead to very deep conversation trees. \end{itemize} The empirical distribution of the various structural properties of the discussion trees is shown in Figure~\ref{fig:dTree}.
+The empirical distribution of the various structural properties of the discussion trees is shown in Figure~\ref{fig:dTree}.
 As can be seen, the size and width variables are overdispersed, giving rise to a long-tailed distribution.
 However, the depth variable falls off a little sharply, leading to thinner tails of the distribution, thereby showing a lack of relatively long discussion chains in our dataset.